Phishing emails are designed to deceive you into:

 It’s always worth taking a moment to carefully check the full email address of the sender.

-Here is part of an urgent request that included a link to a fake Ryerson login page:
+Here is part of an urgent request that included a link to a fake TMU login page:

 Here’s another example of an urgent request: